suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ```

 Since we are generating the same style error that validation errors do we will
-get a nice error in the UI when someome attempts to use an email address that
+get a nice error in the UI when someone attempts to use an email address that
 exists.

 ## Files Updated